openbridge/openbridge.github.io/docs/pipeline.md

 ## Understanding Your File Layouts

-Please note, that Each `.csv` within each directory must share the same data structure/layout.
-For exmaple, all the `"*_transactions.csv"` files located in the `customers/transactions/` directory share the following structure:
+Please note, that each `.csv` within each directory must share the same data structure/layout.
+For example, all the `"*_transactions.csv"` files located in the `customers/transactions/` directory share the following structure:

 ```
     "ID","DATE","CUSTOMERID","PURCHASE","STOREID"